 The leverage effect, or the observed negative correlation between asset returns and their volatility changes, is a prominent stylized fact in financial econometrics \citep{black1976StudiesStockPrice, christie1982StochasticBehaviorCommon}.
 It captures the asymmetry in volatility responses to positive and negative shocks in asset prices and is widely attributed to mechanisms such as financial leverage and asymmetric information in markets.
 Accurate estimation of the leverage effect is not only central to our understanding of asset price dynamics but also has critical implications for the pricing and hedging of derivative securities, especially in the presence of volatility skews.

-One of the main challenges in the field of high-frequency financial data is the presence of market microstructure (MMS) noise.
+However, obtaining reliable estimates of the leverage effect in high-frequency data is complicated by market microstructure (MMS) noise.
 The well-known ``volatility signature plot'' demonstrates a key challenge: with high-frequency observations, simple realized volatility estimators are largely biased and thus inconsistent due to noise \citep{zhou1996HighFrequencyDataVolatility, andersen2000GreatRealizations, aitsahalia2005HowOftenSample, patton2011DatabasedRankingRealised, aitsahalia2019HausmanTestPresence}; simple leverage effect estimators suffer from a similar issue.
-Existing methods for leverage effect estimation have primarily focused on mitigating the impact of such noise by either adopting the pre-averaging technique \citep{jacod2009MicrostructureNoiseContinuous, podolskij2009BipowertypeEstimationNoisy, mykland2016DataCleaningInference} under the assumption of independent and identically distributed (iid) Gaussian noise or using extra information.
-For instance, \cite{wang2014EstimationLeverageEffect} and \cite{aitsahalia2017EstimationContinuousDiscontinuous} utilize the pre-averaging methods to estimate leverage effect under iid Gaussian noise, \cite{yuan2020LeverageEffectHighfrequency} adopts the parametric setting for microstructure noise proposed by \cite{li2016EfficientEstimationIntegrated} that incorporates trading information to address noise, \cite{chong2024VolatilityVolatilityLeverage} utilizes high-frequency short-dated option to recover spot volatility process, thereby estimating leverage effect, while some other works \citep[\emph{e.g.}][]{bandi2012TimevaryingLeverageEffects, kalnina2017NonparametricEstimationLeverage, curato2022StochasticLeverageEffect,yang2023EstimationLeverageEffect} estimate leverage effect without explicitly addressing microstructure noise.
-While these methods represent significant advances, their reliance on iid Gaussian noise-related assumptions or auxiliary data remains restrictive in practice.
+Existing methods for leverage effect estimation have primarily focused on mitigating the impact of such noise by either adopting the pre-averaging technique \citep{jacod2009MicrostructureNoiseContinuous, podolskij2009BipowertypeEstimationNoisy, mykland2016DataCleaningInference} under the assumption of independent and identically distributed (i.i.d.)
+Gaussian noise or using extra information.
+For instance, \cite{wang2014EstimationLeverageEffect} and \cite{aitsahalia2017EstimationContinuousDiscontinuous} utilize the pre-averaging methods to estimate leverage effect under i.i.d.
+Gaussian noise, \cite{yuan2020LeverageEffectHighfrequency} adopts the parametric setting for microstructure noise proposed by \cite{li2016EfficientEstimationIntegrated} that incorporates trading information to address noise, \cite{chong2024VolatilityVolatilityLeverage} utilizes high-frequency short-dated option to recover spot volatility process, thereby estimating leverage effect, while some other works \citep[\emph{e.g.}][]{bandi2012TimevaryingLeverageEffects, kalnina2017NonparametricEstimationLeverage, curato2022StochasticLeverageEffect,yang2023EstimationLeverageEffect} estimate leverage effect without explicitly addressing microstructure noise.
+While these methods represent significant advances, their reliance on i.i.d.
+Gaussian noise-related assumptions or auxiliary data remains restrictive in practice.
 Specifically, empirical evidence has consistently shown that microstructure noise exhibits serial dependence and higher-order moments \citep{jacod2017StatisticalPropertiesMicrostructure, aitsahalia2019HausmanTestPresence, li2020DependentMicrostructureNoise, da2021WhenMovingAverageModels, li2022ReMeDIMicrostructureNoise}.
 These features not only violate standard modeling assumptions, but also exacerbate bias and variance in leverage effect estimation, underscoring the need for more flexible methodologies that can accommodate complex noise structures.